Zizwar/use-blogger/README.md

 - published(dateMin, dateMax): Sets the range of published dates to include in the response.
 - updated(dateMin, dateMax): Sets the range of updated dates to include in the response.
 - load(variables): Makes a request to the Blogger API and returns the response.
-Takes an array of objects that define the data to be fetched. regexIno
+Takes an array of objects that define the data to be fetched.
-A helper function to extract data from a string using regular expressions.